scionproto/scion/doc/ColibriDesign.rst

 of the *InfoField* and *HopField*, we will include the following in the MAC computation:

-- Reservation ID: because there can be at most one reservation per path, and each reservation is identified by an ID, the ID also identifies the path.
+- Reservation ID: because there is only one path per reservation, and each reservation is identified by an ID, the ID also identifies the path.
-  This means that we will no longer need to onion the HopFields or include any type of index to protect their order.
+  This means that we will no longer need to onion or chain the HopFields or include any type of index to protect their order.
 - Reservation fields: fields that came from the reservation setup, and that should not be altered otherwise, must be included in the MAC computation.
   This prevents malicious clients from tampering with the reservation and